 There are two grant cycles each year.The application process opens with a call for Letters of Inquiry (LOIs), due one month after the opening date.
 The LOI asks for the title and location of the proposed project, the target species, the project budget and the amount requested from Panthera, and an abstract of the project.
 Students who submit LoIs for projects that appear to be a good fit for the program will be asked to submit a full application and supporting documents.
 Both LoIs and applications must be submitted though Panthera’s grant management system, Foundant, accessed through the green button at the bottom of this page.

 Grant application timeline

-There are two KAP grant cycles each year.
+There are usually two SCAF grant cycles each year.

 - Open calls for LOIs: January 1 and June 1

 - LOI deadlines: February 1 and July 1

 - Invitations for full applications sent out: early March and early August

 - Application deadlines: April 1 and September 15

 - Decisions Announced: May 15 and October 15